Rakesh121k/DevopsTasks/SonarQube.md

 In 2. choose **the package/code** and **copy the code**
   # In Java-build server after build, compiling and packaging, for results we can see in sonarqube server like this as

+✅ Output will show analysis and upload to SonarQube.

 <img width="960" alt="Image" src="https://github.com/user-attachments/assets/b84af356-3f1f-4dda-92b4-33298619cf69" />

 <img width="960" alt="Image" src="https://github.com/user-attachments/assets/cca1f93a-20ce-4480-bd28-a46ce6be1722" />